10 Common IT Interview Questions and How to Answer Them

-Prepare for your IT interview by knowing what questions to anticipate—and knowing how to respond to the unanticipated.
+Interview preparation is key to success.
+Learn how to prepare for common interview questions and what to do to be ready for those you can’t anticipate.

-Preparation is a key part of doing well throughout the job interview process.
-However, it’s hard to prepare when you have no idea what questions to anticipate.
+Preparation is a key part of doing well throughout a job interview process.
+But it’s hard to prepare when you don’t have an idea of what questions to anticipate.
 Here’s a guide to help you prepare for some common interview questions you might encounter, and how to prepare for those questions you can’t anticipate.

-Preparing for common questions can help you show up to your interview with confidence, allowing you to showcase your communication skills and other workplace skills.
+Preparing for common questions can help you show up for your interview with confidence, allowing you to show off your communication skills and other workplace skills.

 The following job interview questions may come up throughout the hiring process for entry-level IT positions, like help desk technician or IT associate, or higher-level jobs that require more specific knowledge.